-I heartily invite all cavers, cave owners, cave conservancies, cave managers, cave researchers, cave educators, and cave lovers to the 23rd biennial meeting of the National Cave and Karst Management Symposium (NCKMS), to be held in San Marcos, Texas on 1–5 November 2021.
+From 1–5 November 2021 the Symposium organizing committee welcomed all cavers, cave owners, cave conservancies, cave managers, cave researchers, cave educators, and cave lovers to the 23rd biennial meeting of the National Cave and Karst Management Symposium (NCKMS), held in San Marcos, Texas.
 Karst is a type of landscape featuring caves, sinkholes, sinking streams, and springs.
 Roughly 20%, or 53,720 square miles, of Texas is karst, including the urban corridor of Waco through San Antonio.
 NCKMS meetings are scheduled at different locations across the United States in order to highlight local karst resources and management issues.
 The last (and only) one held in Texas since their beginning in 1975 was in New Braunfels, in 1989.
 Our state’s population (and number of caves!) has grown rapidly since then, leading to inevitable management conflicts.
 Typical presentations and workshops during the week focused on research, resource management, stewardship activities, education communication, and sustainability.
-Sessions, field trips, and workshops often provide many examples in both show cave and wild cave resource management, and are open to the general public through day passes.
+Sessions, field trips, and workshops provided many examples in both show cave and wild cave resource management, and were open to the general public through day passes.